 Brave GentleMan does things differently.
 We embrace a slow-fashion production model.
-We invest in sustainable innovation, superior vegan materials, ethical labor & classic styles made with quality.
+We resist industry-induced “seasons”.
+We invest in sustainable innovation, superior vegan materials, ethical labor and classic styles made with quality.

 We believe that how products are made supersede any marketed "story".
-Most of our clothing is made in New York City's historic garment district using things like Brazilian future-wool tweeds and twills made from recycled cotton and recycled polyester, velvety Turkish future-silk made from recycled water bottles.
-Our footwear and accessories are constructed in Italian future-leather - a durable, supple, weather resistant, hi-tech microfiber that is EU-Ecolabel Certified.
-Shirts are made with organic cotton.
+Most of our clothing is made in New York City's historic garment district using things like organic cotton, Brazilian future-wool tweeds and twills made from recycled cotton and recycled polyester, future-silk linings made from recycled water bottles.
+Our footwear and accessories are constructed in Italian future-leather - a durable, supple, weather resistant, hi-tech polyurethane microfiber that is EU-Ecolabel Certified.
 Buttons are made from corozo (tagua nut) and dyes are low-impact.

 SUPERIOR MATERIALS GLOSSARY